Get the latest from TODAY

 “If you get up start your day, be exposed to bright light,” said Dr. Raj Dasgupta, an assistant professor of clinical medicine at Keck School of Medicine at the University of Southern California and fellow of the American Academy of Sleep Medicine.

 This morning light helps people's clocks adjust faster to the new time.

 The fall time change affects morning larks more than night owls; they get up an hour earlier but often fall asleep at the same time, resulting in a sleep loss.
 If they're desperate for an extra hour, Hasler suggests they remain in bed in the dark to try to stay sleepy and possibly snooze longer.

 Maybe you stayed out later because you were taking advantage of that extra hour of sleep (which you didn’t get).
 Now, you're dragging.
 No harm in taking a long nap, right?

 Well, that depends.

 A nap could shift your sleep schedule too late, meaning you go to bed later but still have a regular wake time.
 This causes too little sleep.

 “We have something building called sleep pressure, how likely we are going to be sleepy.
-When people take nap that pressure goes down in the middle of the day.
+When people take a nap that pressure goes down in the middle of the day.
 Now it takes much longer to fall asleep and it can backfire,” said Shah.
-“One chunk of a good night of sleep 8 hours or so—instead of six hours and two hours—is better.”
+“One chunk of a good night of sleep eight hours or so — instead of six hours and two hours — is better.”